Issues with Plumbing at Home? Learn How to Address Them Yourself!

 Are there any common plumbing problems?

-The most frequent plumbing issues are leaky faucets, running toilets, clogged drains, and low pressure water.
+The most frequent plumbing issues include dripping taps and toilets that run, blocked drains, and low pressure water.

 Is DIY plumbing safe?